Who wants a new vegetable?

 Cardoon is a late fall thistle that pops up in the grocery store every year.
 Being a thistle, it’s in the artichoke family, which is the reason we eat and buy the scary looking thing.
 It has a mild bitterness absent in artichokes, but it’s never the overwhelming on the palate.
 More of an, “oh, yeah, I see what you’re, talking about.”

+New vegetables can be intimidating.
 For quick and easy artichoke flavor, you only need 20 minutes.
 Bring a large pot of water to a boil.
 While you are waiting for it to heat, prepare the Cardoon.
 Rinse off any dirt, then slice or peel away the thorns on the edges.
 Cut the trimmed stalks into 1/2″ slices and dump into the boiling water with a big pinch of salt.
 Boil for about 5 minutes or until tender.
 Strain and toss with good salted butter.
-They are also great in a casserole.
+They’re also great in a casserole or made into a soup or sauce.
+I like to cook them with water, salt butter and a little potato until soft.
+Then puree in a high powered blender like a Vitamix and season and garnish to taste.